YanaBukova/yanote/README.md

-# YANOTE - app for your notes.
+# YANOTE - app for your notes
+A small but convenient application for taking notes!